 Usually only conservative treatment is required.

-Large symptomatic cysts that do not resolve may require drainage.
+Large symptomatic cysts that do not resolve may require drainage or sometimes surgical excision.

-Popliteal cyst, also known as Baker cyst, is the result of an accumulation of joint synovial fluid outside the knee joint that forms behind the knee.
-This occurs via increased intrasynovial pressure and causes the synovial capsule to bulge at an area where there is a lack of external anatomic support.
+Popliteal cyst (also known as Baker cyst) is the result of an accumulation of joint synovial fluid outside the knee joint; it forms behind the knee in the interval between the semimembranosus and the medial gastrocnemius.
+This occurs via increased intrasynovial pressure, and causes the synovial capsule to bulge at an area where there is a lack of external anatomic support.
 The most common underlying conditions that lead to overproduction of synovial fluid include arthritis and meniscal tears.

 Director of Sports Shoulder Service

 University of Pennsylvania

 JK declares that he has no competing interests.